NoamBaum1/Shamir/README.md

 ##  *Shamir.py*
-This project can be used with Python *Shamir .py* which is more user-friendly and use terminal inputs to work.
+This project can be used with Python *Shamir.py* which is more user-friendly and use terminal inputs to work.

 ## *Shamir_v2.ipynb*